 No more fussing with dirty oil.
 No big messes!
 Frying just got even more enjoyable.
 I dare say, Fool Proof Frying is possible.

-If you do choose to fry foods on your stove top, PLEASE carefully monitor your fats temperature.
+If you do choose to pan-fry foods on your stove top in a deep, heavy skillet or Dutch Oven or large skillet over medium-high heat, PLEASE carefully monitor your fats temperature.
 Never exceed 340 degrees or you will risk damaging the healthfulness of the fats.

-I love to give my Breaded Morel Mushrooms a nice squeeze of fresh lemon juice right before eating, it really brightens up the flavors.
+I love to give my Breaded Morel Mushrooms a sprinkle of kosher salt and nice squeeze of lemon juice right before eating, it really brightens up the flavors.
 But they are also delicious dipped in my Ramp Ranch Dressing for a real spring treat!

 - Combine White Rice Flour and seasoned salt.